-17.1 Should parents/carers be dissatisfied with the support provided, they must discuss their concerns directly with the school.
+18.1 Should parents/carers be dissatisfied with the support provided, they must discuss their concerns directly with the school.
 This will be with the child's class teacher in the first instance, with whom any issues should be addressed.
-If this does not resolve the problem or allay the concern, the problem should be brought to a member of the leadership team, who will, where necessary, bring concerns to the attention of the Headteacher.
-In the unlikely event of this not resolving the issue, the parent\carer must make a formal complaint using the Alfriston School Complaints Policy and Procedure.
+If this does not resolve the problem or allay the concern, the problem should be brought to the headteacher or member of the leadership team.
+In the unlikely event of this not resolving the issue, the parent\carer must make a formal complaint using the school's Complaints Procedure.